michalrys/FixPPM/README.md

 * put hours
 * insert hours if possible starting from beginning of the hours table

+### Button "Check unused tasks"

+Set 'checked'/'unchecked' all tasks for which total hours is 0.

 ### Checkbox "Auto clear & validate"

 Automatically applies changes performed by buttons "Clear all 0,00" and "Validate".